Trusted WordPress tutorials, when you need them most.

 What Is the WordPress Memory Exhausted Error?

-Web servers are just like any other computer.
-They need a certain amount of memory to efficiently run multiple applications at the same time.
-Server administrators allocate specific memory sizes to different applications, including PHP.
+Just like any other computer, web servers have a limited amount of memory to run multiple applications at the same time.
+WordPress hosting providers allocate specific memory sizes to different applications, including PHP.

 When your WordPress code requires more memory than the default allocated memory, you will see this error message: